aurelienbottazini/introduction-to-docker/Readme.md

 + AUFS: recommended one.
 However was never accepted in main linux kernel so alternatives are appearing.
 + DeviceMapper: default one on centos before centos7.
 Perfomance is reasonable but is reasonable but not _speedy_ when using the loopback mode (default)
 + BTRFS: a copy on write filesystem so good fit  for docker image model.
 Pretty stable in production and good performer.
 + VFS: simple and slow.
 Does not support copy-on-write.
 Intead it makes a new directory and copies over all existing data.
-Not recommended by docker in production and feel up your disk space really quickly
+Not recommended by docker in production and fill up your disk space really quickly
 + overlayfs: supported in the mainline linux kernel as of version 3.18.
 Very good performance, active development.
-This is the *future*
+This is the *future*.

  So as of today for me.
 AUFS > BTRFS > Overlayfs.